Complaints Procedure — Commercial Waste Addiscombe Services

 Scope: This procedure applies to all commercial waste customers, contractors and third parties affected by our business waste collection operations.
 It covers issues such as missed collections, incorrect disposal, workplace safety incidents related to waste handling, billing queries arising from refuse removal contracts and service standard breaches.
 Commercial waste collection in Addiscombe and associated services are included within this scope unless otherwise excluded by contractual terms.

-Customer describing a missed commercial collection with supporting photo evidence Complaints may be raised by any authorised representative of a business account or by a third party with demonstrated standing.
+A bright green waste collection truck is parked on a street in Addiscombe, with its rear loading section open and loaded with various rubbish.
+Two sanitation workers wearing white uniforms, protective gloves, and blue footwear are in the process of collecting and loading black garbage bags onto the truck, with one worker bending forward and the other standing nearby.
+The scene is set against a background of small shops or market stalls with umbrellas, leafy trees, and urban buildings, indicating a busy commercial or residential area.
+The truck is positioned on a paved road, and the atmosphere suggests an organized rubbish removal operation typical of local waste management services in the London Borough of Croydon, near Croydon postcode area.
+The image highlights the practical aspects of rubbish collection with visible equipment and materials, under natural daylight.
+Complaints may be raised by any authorised representative of a business account or by a third party with demonstrated standing.
 Complaints can be made in writing, electronically or verbally; the organisation will record the complaint and the manner in which it was received.
 All complaints are treated seriously and will be acknowledged promptly.
 The acknowledgement will confirm the nature of the complaint and identify the next procedural steps.

 Acknowledgement and initial assessment: On receipt, complaints are allocated a unique reference and assigned to a case owner.
 The case owner will conduct an initial assessment to determine whether the complaint concerns operational matters, contractual interpretation or regulatory compliance within the commercial waste collection or rubbish removal service.
 We aim to acknowledge complaints within three working days and to advise the complainant of expected timescales for investigation.

-Investigator reviewing collection logs and photographs during a complaint review Investigation process: The case owner will gather relevant information, which may include service records, driver or operative statements, CCTV or route logs, contractual documents and any photographic evidence.
+A close-up view of a green wheeled rubbish bin with a black plastic liner inside, situated on a paved surface outdoors, likely in Addiscombe, with a person's hand gripping the side handle, possibly preparing for waste disposal.
+The bin's surface appears smooth and clean, with the black liner draped over the edges, indicating it is ready for rubbish collection.
+The background shows a plain, light-colored ground, and the overall scene suggests an organized rubbish removal service, typical of Commercial Waste Addiscombe, serving local residents or businesses in the area.
+The image emphasizes proper waste containment and handling in a typical urban or suburban environment, with the focus on the bin and the act of managing waste materials for collection or disposal purposes.
+Investigation process: The case owner will gather relevant information, which may include service records, driver or operative statements, CCTV or route logs, contractual documents and any photographic evidence.
 Investigations are conducted proportionately and in line with applicable legal and regulatory requirements.
 Where further information is required from a complainant, the case owner will request it and will explain how non-submission may affect the outcome.

 Outcome options: Upon conclusion of the investigation the organisation will issue a written outcome that explains findings and any remedial actions.
 Possible outcomes include: upheld with remedial action, partially upheld, not upheld, or outside scope.
 Remedial actions may include a repeat collection, route or process adjustments, staff retraining, or a contractual remedy where appropriate.
 Decisions will reference the basis for the conclusion and any reasonable corrective steps taken.